 “Let’s stop using the term ‘soft skills’.
 There is nothing soft about them.
 Let’s call them what they really are — human skills.”

-Years ago, my employer held town hall meetings, usually every quarter.
+Years ago, my employer held town hall meetings each quarter.
 At some point, the floor was open for questions to the CEO.
-Someone asked him what I thought to be an innocuous question about industry pay rates.
-I watched as the CEO unceremoniously shut this person down without batting an eye.
-Now, I understand that pay raises are often performance-based, but there wasn’t even a hint of empathy or understanding in the answer.
+On one occasion, someone asked him what I thought to be an innocuous question about industry pay rates.
+I watched with dismay as the CEO unceremoniously shut this person down (verbally) and without batting an eye.
+Now, I understand that pay raises are often performance-based but there wasn’t even a hint of empathy or understanding in our “leader’s” tone or words.

-This was my first glimpse of a top leader who displayed a lack of emotional intelligence, a highly sought-after human skill.
-Fortunately, it seems the times are changing, and many businesses realizing the true value of soft skills in their employees during COVID.
-Not only do emotionally intelligent teams have a competitive advantage, but companies actively look for it when hiring.
+This was my first glimpse of a top leader who displayed a lack of emotional intelligence; a highly sought-after human skill.
+Fortunately, it seems the times are changing.
+Many companies now realize the true value of soft skills and their employees during COVID.
+Not only do emotionally intelligent teams have a competitive advantage, but hiring managers actively look for this.

-According to a 2017 report from Deloitte hiring employees with more soft skills could increase revenue by more than $90,000.
+According to a 2017 report from Deloitte, hiring employees with real soft skills could increase revenue by more than $90,000.
 In a related article from Forbes, soft skills are essential to the future of work.
-Today, those soft skills are even more important because the traditional workplace and office comradery has been blown apart thanks to COVID-19 as we all work at home.
-There are several that I have seen in recent years that stand out.
+Today, those soft skills are even more important because the traditional workplace and office comradery has been blown apart with so many of us working from home.
+From my observations, several of these soft skills appear to stand out.

 Communication often factors at the top of sought-after soft skills, and for good reason.

-In 12+ years, the best leaders I’ve had are also very often amazing, nearly effortless communicators.
-Despite having days of an “unruly” inbox, they will still answer emails, pick up the phone when you call or display a genuine interest in making sure their teams and people are doing well.
-They are also excellent writers and know how to say just the right things to nudge someone right direction or deftly guide a conversation.
+In 12+ years, the best leaders I’ve had are nearly effortless communicators.
+Despite having days of an “unruly” inbox, they will still answer emails, pick up the phone or display a genuine interest in making sure their people are doing well.
+They are also excellent writers and know how to use just right words to guide someone in the right direction.

 It’s not just a buzzword.
-In fact, teamwork is even more important now that so many of us are working remotely without any regular human interaction.
+In fact, teamwork is even more important now that so many of us are working remotely and without any in-person contact.

-I’d like to believe I know a thing or two about teamwork.
-With years of playing on successful sports teams or working in the military, I’ve seen what makes teams great—It’s selfless, it’s about looking after the person beside you and getting things done, even when the going is tough.
-This often has a by-product of building trust.
-You’re pulling for each other because you all know that together, a team can achieve far more than the individual.
+With years of playing on successful sports teams and more recent work within the military, I’ve seen what makes teams great.
+It’s selfless, it’s about looking after the person beside you and getting things done even when the going is tough.
+It’s a by-product of building trust.
+We’re pulling for each other because you all know that together a team will achieve far more than the individual.

 This holds true in both my personal and professional life.
-People with understand emotions and care about their coworkers’ welfare are relationship builders.
+People who understand emotions and care about their coworkers’ welfare are relationship builders.

-It’s far too easy to see when someone doesn’t care.
-We’re all human and have emotions, and empathy can be incredibly powerful in bringing people together.
+Alternatively, it’s far too easy to see when someone doesn’t care.
+We’re all human and good or bad we have human emotions, however, empathy can be incredibly powerful in bringing people together.
 Chances are if someone can connect to others or understand how they’re feeling, they’ll evolve into a solid co-worker and even a great leader.